Franchi SPAS-12: Design

 Many choke types original and aftermarket exist for the SPAS-12.
-A 44mm grenade launcher used by France was used for explosive grenades capable of a range of 150 meters.
-A factory shot diverter that spreads shot vertically or horizontally was originally included with earlier model SPAS-12's, There are many known reproduction diverters.
+A 44 mm grenade launcher was used by France for explosive grenades capable of a range of 150 meters.
+A factory shot diverter that spreads shot vertically or horizontally was originally included with earlier model SPAS-12s.
+There are many known reproduction diverters.

 SPAS-12, SAS-12 and LAW-12 model differences

 Four different stock styles exist.
 The first version of the SPAS-12 was manufactured with a wooden detachable stock and a standard grip.
-Later models included the folding metal stock with hook.
+Later models included the folding metal stock with a hook.
 After the United States imposed import restrictions on the SPAS-12 in 1989, a version was released in 1990 with the synthetic hollow fixed stock and a six-shell capacity to comply with federal regulations for sporting purposes.

 Four different factory barrels were manufactured for the SPAS-12.